constantinadrian/gm_v2_unit_test/README.md

         python manage.py runserver
         ```

-        NOTE: At this point you should see that you have unapplied migration(s).
+        NOTE: At this point, you should see that you have unapplied migration(s).

     9. Now you can stop the server with: ```Ctrl + C```